-The Government of the Island of Guernsey has confirmed they will charge divers for recompression treatments.
+The government of the Island of Guernsey has confirmed they will charge divers for recompression treatments.

 This recompression charge may have unforseen consequences.
-Bougourd said,"I'm just worried that this kind of cost will put people off of actually going to the [hospital] and notifying them if they suspect a problem. £30,000 a treatment is ridiculous money.
-In the UK it is provided on the NHS.
+Bougourd said,"I'm just worried that this kind of cost will put people off of actually going to the [hospital] and notifying them if they suspect a problem—£30,000 a treatment is ridiculous money.
+In the UK, it is provided on the NHS.
 We would like for it to fall under the cost of our [Social Security] stamp."

 Bougourd said it would be far better for the treatment cost to be covered by the States, as was the case elsewhere.
-If you look at someone sand racing, if they injure themselves, they get to use the scanner for free."
+"If you look at someone sand racing, if they injure themselves, they get to use the scanner for free."

-All commercial divers intending to dive within Guernsey's 12 mile limit, are required to notify Health and Social Care of their intention to dive in Guernsey waters.
+All commercial divers intending to dive within Guernsey's 12-mile limit are required to notify Health and Social Care of their intentions to dive in Guernsey waters.
 Please email Mikael Appelqvist with intended dive dates, location, depth and duration of the dives, at: firstname.lastname@example.org.